angular/angular/aio/content/guide/architecture-modules.md

 * `imports`&mdash;Other modules whose exported classes are needed by component templates declared in _this_ NgModule.

 * `providers`&mdash;Creators of [services](guide/architecture-services) that this NgModule contributes to the global collection of services; they become accessible in all parts of the app.
+(You can also specify providers at the component level, which is often preferred.)

 * `bootstrap`&mdash;The main application view, called the _root component_, which hosts all other app views.
 Only the _root NgModule_ should set this `bootstrap` property.